lcssanches/simple-form-validation/README.md

 ```

 ### Custom validators
-You can define you own custom validator, to meet you requirements.
+You can define your own custom validator, to meet your requirements.
 ```
 class IsNumberOneValidator extends Validator {
   isNumberOne(message){